bullmoose20/MK-Docs/docs/komet/install/synology.md

         ![](images/dsm7-06.png)

-    10. Select from your Synology File System where you want to store your Komet config files and then enter `/config` as the "Mount path".
+    10. Select from your Synology File System where you want to store your Kometa config files and then enter `/config` as the "Mount path".
 Then click "Next" to go to the Summary Page.

         ![](images/dsm7-07.png)